half-paul/jscrambler-pci-dss/README.md

   // Hash algorithm
   hashAlgorithm: 'SHA-384',

-  // Mode: 'report' or 'enforce'
+  // Mode: 'report' (monitor only) or 'enforce' (block violations)
+  // In enforce mode, blocks: HASH_MISMATCH, SRI_MISMATCH, REJECTED_BY_ADMIN, NO_BASELINE_HASH, UNAUTHORIZED_SCRIPT
+  // Does NOT block: PENDING_APPROVAL, NEW_SCRIPT (allows time for admin review)
   mode: 'report',

   // Server integration